By Rev. Dr. Ed Hird

 Executive Member, Greater Vancouver Festival of Hope

--an article published in the February 2017 Light Magazine and the February 2017 Deep Cove Crier
+-an article published in the Light Magazine and the North Shore News/Deep Cove Crier

 Maryon Pearson spoke her mind”.
 Toronto Star, December 28, 1989.

 “Sweet 60: Billy Graham one of 10 ‘Most Admired Men’ again”, One News Now, January 8th 2017, https://www.onenewsnow.com/culture/2017/01/08/sweet-60-billy-graham-one-of-10-most-admired-men-again (Accessed January 16th 2017)

 Billy Graham -Biography, http://www.biography.com/people/billy-graham-9317669 (Accessed January 16th 2017)